How Does a Campaign URL Builder Help Build New Business?

 So, what is a campaign?

-In this case, we are talking about online marketing efforts intended to drive traffic to a website by asking users to take an action.
-However, you can also have offline campaigns, like direct mail, that can also include a URL with UTM code that redirects visitors to your site.
 Tracking allows you to see which marketing effort (online or offline) led the visitor to your site, what pages they visited within your website, and how long they stayed on each page and what they were doing on the website.
 Ultimately, it’s best to keep a record of your campaigns so you have a reference and comparison for future campaigns.
 This helps create better consistency and more accurate adaptations as your campaigns evolve.

 With today’s marketplace and pace, many businesses run multiple marketing efforts at once.
 More often, you will set up several online marketing campaigns in an effort to attract lots of traffic to your site.
 You may have an email campaign, pay-per-click (PPC) ads on Google, and a social media campaign running simultaneously.
-Once you begin receiving traffic, you’ll need to determine the most effective of these methods.
-These analytical tools will help you evaluate the traffic sources, and help you decide where to put more attention (and marketing dollars).

 The Campaign URL Builder goes a step further.
 For example, if you find that 10 of the people who subscribed to your training product came from Facebook, Google Analytics does not tell you the exact post or the campaign that led them to your website.
-However, the Campaign URL Builder enables you to pin down to the exact post that got them on board.
+However, the Campaign URL Builder enables you to pin down the exact post that got them on board.

 With the additional data, your perception of your marketing campaign will change.
 You will quickly be able to see which marketing tactics are working – and which are not.
 So, you can more easily decide where to apply marketing dollars.
-Ultimately, the campaign URL builder and Google Analytics help create better return on your invested marketing dollars because of this clarity.
+Ultimately, the campaign URL builder and Google Analytics help create better returns on your invested marketing dollars because of this clarity.
 Below, we answer frequently asked questions about using these tracking tools.

 How long does it take to get results when using Google Analytics and Campaign URL Builder?